 Most commonly, the test is used to:

-You may need to fast (refrain from eating or drinking) for four hours before the test.
+You may need to fast (refrain from eating or drinking) for 4 hours before the test.

 The process of obtaining a blood sample for testing is called venipuncture.

-Then a needle will be inserted into a vein.
-The blood will be collect in an attached vial.
-Once the blood has been collected, the plastic band will be untied and the needle removed from the vein.
-Pressure will be applied to the site of the needle entry and a bandage will be applied if necessary.
+They next insert a needle into your vein.
+The blood is collected in an attached vial.
+Once the blood has been collected, the healthcare provider will untie the plastic band and remove the needle from the vein.

-For infants and young children, a small cut may be made on the arm and a test strip or slide used to collect a small sample of blood.
-The area is then cleaned and bandaged if necessary.
+For infants and young children, the healthcare provider may make a small cut on the arm and use a test strip or slide to collect a small sample of blood.
+They’ll then clean the area and bandage if necessary.